Tuition Benefit for Dependent Children Attending Other Colleges and Universities (Direct Grants)

 If both parents are employed at the University of Pennsylvania, the Direct Grant benefit is limited to the benefit that would be provided to one faculty/staff member.
 If a dependent is employed in a benefits-eligible position at Penn, the faculty/staff benefit (Policy 406) supersedes the dependent tuition benefit, and the dependent is limited to tuition benefits through Policy 406 only.

-Renewal of the benefit is contingent upon the recipient continuing to meet Penn’s dependency and enrollment requirements and the continued eligibility of the faculty/staff member.
+Renewal of the tuition benefit is contingent upon the recipient continuing to meet Penn’s dependency and enrollment requirements and the continued eligibility of the faculty/staff member.

-If any changes to the charges on the bill result in an overpayment of the tuition benefit, the Human Resources Tuition Benefit Office must be notified immediately.
+If any changes to the charges on the bill result in an overpayment of the tuition benefit, Human Resources must be notified immediately.
 Under no circumstances can the Penn tuition benefit payment be refunded to a student.
 If it is, the student must return the overpayment to Human Resources as soon as they receive the refund or the faculty/staff member will be liable.
 Failure to refund the University of Pennsylvania is in violation of the University’s tuition benefit policy and will result in the University taking appropriate actions to recapture the funds.

 If a student withdraws during a term for which payment has already been made, the University will request that the benefit payment be returned to Penn by the student’s school.